bartschliam/group_j/documentation/SPARQL_queries.md

 ## Query 6

-### gets amount of people and total number of people on welfare each year
+### How many total people are there in total and on welfare each year?

 ---